Tiffany Spearman: Race Ambassador

 What is your favorite distance to race?

 On the roads, it’s the 5K, but on the track it’s the mile

-Do you have any special race-day rituals?
+Do you have a special race-day ritual?

 Just pray that my training prevails throughout the race.
 No big rituals here, just try to focus on my race plan.